 Open shelving can be your best friend when it comes to styling your home, but for most it's their worst enemy.
-Finding the right objects and figuring out how to place them can seem like a daunting task, so hopefully our quick list of tips will help you muster up some confidence to style your own shelves.
+Finding the right objects and figuring out how to place them can seem like a daunting task, so hopefully our quick list of tips will help you muster up some confidence to style and decorator your own shelves.

 First up, what to choose: use your best decorative items.
 Mixing and matching different types of items is a must, but be sure to have them match each other.
 A color scheme will make the entire shelving unit feel unified.
 Unless you have a specific color choice for the room already in mind, such as a bright color like green or red, we tend to keep the color scheme neutral.
 For example, for a client's contemporary office space, we chose black picture frames with white and gold decorative objects, separated by greenery in white vases and assorted books (vintage looking ones are the best!).